tasdrake/ScoreCard/README.md

 1. select target device, either the simulator or a connected device
 1. click run

-Register your iPhone for HockeyApp at https://rink.io/sABWRPY
+Register your iPhone for HockeyApp at https://rink.io/sABWRPY, for installing the app for longer a longer time.

+Occasionally if you get the same error repeatedly sometimes ```$ yarn start --reset-cache``` will solve the problem.